 How would you feel walking in a crowded vet clinic, and suddenly, your legs get tied up by nothing but your dog leash?
 You will undoubtedly be embarrassed, but it is your fault anyway.
 Why?
 You failed to teach your dog the primary leash skills.

-Whether your canine friend is just a little puppy, older, tiny, or big, leash training is essential.
+Leash training is essential if your canine friend is a little puppy, older, tiny, or big.
 Even your older dog needs it.
-Plus, it would enable you to walk comfortably with your well-behaved dog by your side.
+Plus, it would enable you to walk comfortably with your well-behaved dog.

 So, start following these practical tips to leash train an older dog.

 Gather and assess all the materials you need

 Before you leave your home intending to leash-train your dog, ensure you have all the necessary equipment.
 The materials you need don’t cost much, but not having them with you can create a setback in your training.

 The materials include a leash, treats, bottle of water, and collar (if you find one useful).